-Greenlight Re is licensed and regulated by the Cayman Islands Monetary Authority ("CIMA") to write property and casualty reinsurance business as well as long term business (e.g., life insurance, long term disability, long term care, etc.); however, to date, we have not written any long term business.
+Greenlight Re is licensed and regulated by the Cayman Islands Monetary Authority ("CIMA") to write property and casualty reinsurance business as well as long term business (e.g., life insurance, long term disability, long term care, etc.) To date, we have not written any long term business.
 GRIL is licensed and regulated by the Central Bank of Ireland ("CBI") to write property and casualty reinsurance business.
-Currently, we manage our business on the basis of one operating segment: property and casualty reinsurance.
+Currently, we have one operating segment: property and casualty reinsurance.
 Within that segment, we employ a two-pillar strategy:

-1. Underwriting traditional property and casualty reinsurance
+1. Traditional property and casualty reinsurance